ShaneBromfield/Learning-Log/README.md

 # Learning-Log
-Maintaining a log of all of the resources I have used to learn software development.
+This is a log documenting the resources I have used, and my confidence in the skills I have developed.